-Canon M100 versus Panasonic GX800
+Canon M100 vs Panasonic GX800

-The Canon EOS M100 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2017 and January 2017.
+The Canon EOS M100 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were officially introduced, respectively, in August 2017 and January 2017.
 Both the M100 and the GX800 are mirrorless interchangeable lens cameras that are based on an APS-C (M100) and a Four Thirds (GX800) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is somewhat smaller (4 percent) than the Canon M100.
 Moreover, the GX800 is markedly lighter (11 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the GX800 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the M100 gets 295 shots out of its LP-E12 battery, while the GX800 can take 210 images on a single charge of its DMW-BLH7 power pack.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon M100||108 mm||67 mm||35 mm||302 g||295||n||Aug 2017||499||ebay.com|